osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/docs/contributing.md

 {% endif -%}
 {% if cookiecutter.use_pytest == "yes" %}

-1. This project uses `pytest` as a testing tool. `pytest` is responsible for testing the code, whose configuration is available in pyproject.toml.
+This project uses `pytest` as a testing tool. `pytest` is responsible for testing the code, whose configuration is available in pyproject.toml.
 Additionally, this project also uses `pytest-cov` to calculate the coverage of these unit tests.
 For more information, check the section about tests later in this document.
 {% elif cookiecutter.use_hypothesis == "yes" %}
-1. This project uses `hypothesis` as a testing tool.
+This project uses `hypothesis` as a testing tool.
 For more information, please check its official documentation <https://hypothesis.readthedocs.io/>
-{% endif -%}
+{% endif %}

-1. Commit your changes and push your branch to GitHub:
+### Commit your changes and push your branch to GitHub

 ```bash
 git add .